 Three speakers are invited to present in the Spotlight Session.
-First, each speaker presents a two-minute pitch on the main plenary stage, providing a sneak peek for their full talk.
+First, each speaker presents a two-minute pitch video, providing a sneak peek for their full talk.
 After this, delegates are invited to vote for their favourite pitch via the online conference platform.
 Straight after the winner of the vote is revealed, the winning speaker presents their full talk on the main plenary stage.
-The two runner-up speakers will present their talks in a session later that day, so that everyone will have the chance to see the full presentations.
+The two runner-up speakers will present their talks in a session later in the conference, so that everyone will have the chance to see the full presentations.

-After the pitches, delegates have 60 seconds to vote for the talk they’d like to see on the plenary stage, via an app.
-When the votes are in, the winner is revealed and invited to deliver their full talk is shared with the delegates.
+After the pitches, delegates have 60 seconds to vote for the talk they’d like to see in the plenary track, via the online conference platform.
+When the votes are in, the winner is revealed and their full talk is shared with the delegates.

 The full talks

-All three Spotlight Session participants deliver their full talks at the conference: the winning talk is shared straight after the winner is announced, as part of the main agenda, and the runner-up talks will take place in the Spotlight Runners-Up session later that day.
-The full talks are 10 minutes long, plus 5 minutes for questions from the audience, and in previous years have featured a wide range of exciting projects using nanopore sequencing – from how nanopore sequencing is changing neuropsychiatric research to how it’s enabled the identification of a parasite from a cow’s ear.
+All three Spotlight Session participants share their full talks at the conference: the winning talk is shared straight after the winner is announced, as part of the main agenda, and the runner-up talks will take place later in the conference.
+The full talks are 10 minutes long, plus 5 minutes for questions from the audience, and in previous years have featured a wide range of exciting projects using nanopore sequencing – from how nanopore sequencing is changing neuropsychiatric research to how it has enabled the identification of a parasite from a cow’s ear.

 What happens after the talks?

-All the Spotlight Session talks are filmed and will be available online, so that your work can be shared with other members of the Nanopore Community.
+All the Spotlight Session talks will be available online after the conference, so that your work can be shared with other members of the Nanopore Community.
 As we include lots of virtual networking in the London Calling agenda, the session provides a great opportunity to meet and collaborate with other researchers in your field – and it’s not just about the winning.
 In fact, Nanopore Community Meeting 2018 Spotlight runner-up Nicola Hall went on to deliver a plenary talk for London Calling 2019.